Keil with GNU CodeSourcery for Cortex-M3 TI EvalBot

 (~100MB file, weights ~150MB on HD).
 Be sure to pick the EABI

-for Windows.
+Release for the ARM processors for Windows.
 This version is to

 develop in C/C++/Assembler on a bare metal target (that is without an

-Operating System) and includes gcc
+Operating System) and includes gcc, as, ld, gprof, gdb and

 lots of other things.